-In 2012, she was released from house arrest and has travelled around the world speaking up for democracy in Burma.
+In 2010, she was released from house arrest and travelled around the world speaking up for democracy in Burma.
 In the summer of 2012, she received an honorary doctorate from Oxford University.
 (Aung San Suu Kyi studied PPE at St Hugh’s College, Oxford University)

 Aung San Suu Kyi